Pride Month: Celebrate the LGBTQ community at these online events

 Boston Pride

-Boston Pride will also be hosting a series of virtual events throughout June, including the city's annual Pride Lights on June 9 to commemorate those affected by the HIV/AIDS epidemic and an online festival and concert on June 13.
+Boston Pride will also be hosting a series of virtual events throughout June, including an online festival and concert on June 13.

 Both events can be livestreamed through Boston Pride and participating organizations' and companies' websites and Facebook pages.